 CERTIFICATION PURSUANT TO 18 U.S.C.
-SECTION 1350,

-AS ADOPTED PURSUANT TO

-SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report on Form 10-Q of Catabasis Pharmaceuticals, Inc. (the "Company") for the period ended June 30, 2015 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned officers of the Company hereby certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Catabasis Pharmaceuticals, Inc. (the "Company") for the period ended March 31, 2016 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned officer of the Company hereby certifies, pursuant to 18 U.S.C.
 Section 1350, that:

-(1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ JILL C. MILNE, PH.D.
+Date: May 12, 2016 /s/ JILL C. MILNE, PH.D.

 Jill C. Milne, Ph.D.

-President and Chief Executive Officer
+President and Chief Executive Officer (Principal Executive Officer and